 The interaction between Muhammadiyah and the dynamics of national life affects its engagement with political activities.
 Historically speaking, Muhammadiyah involved directly in the establishment of political parties such as Masyumi in 1945, the Indonesian Muslim Party (Parmusi) in 1968, the National Mandate Party (PAN) in 1998, and the National Sun Party (PMB) in 2006.
 Some scientists analyze the relation between Muhammadiyah and political parties, such as Syaifullah (2019), who concerns examining the involvement of Muhammadiyah in the political struggle inside Masyumi.
-In the 1960s, Muhammadiyah ever implemented the political party function as the political-social organization (Ormaspol).
-In addition, Asyari (2008) puts forward that the politics of Muhammadiyah in the first decade of the Reformation Era since 1998 cannot be separated from the political ijtihad of Amien Raies through his party, namely PAN.
-2
+In the 1960s, Muhammadiyah ever implemented the political party function as the political-social organization (Ormaspol).1 Besides, Asyari (2008) puts forward that the politics of Muhammadiyah in the first decade of the Reformation Era since 1998 cannot be separated from the political ijtihad of Amien Raies through his party, namely PAN.2

 Thus, the dynamics of Muhammadiyah and politics is an unfinished discourse.
-On the one hand, Muhammadiyah cadres wish that Muhammadiyah take any positions in political practices as Wardana and Hidayat's finding åwho prove the active engagement of Muhammadiyah in the Regional Representative
+On the one hand, Muhammadiyah cadres wish that Muhammadiyah take any positions in political practices as Wardana and Hidayat's finding åwho prove the active engagement of Muhammadiyah in the Regional Representative Board (DPD) election of 2019.3 On the other hand, other cadres of Muhammadiyah are consistent with maintaining the dignity of Muhammadiyah to not engage organizationally in such a political practice.
+That is why Nashir et al. underline to take a neutral position and a similar distance with any political forces in coping with the 2019 election not to be trapped as partisan.4